-If you consent, some of your leftover blood samples can be stored and used for future infectious disease or vaccine-related research in your study site's Biobank or Bioresource.
+If you consent, some of your leftover blood samples can be stored and used for future infectious disease or vaccine-related research in the UK Biocentre.
 This is optional; your participation in this trial will not be affected by your decision whether to allow storage and future use of your leftover samples.
 Upon your request at any time, your remaining blood samples will be destroyed.

-Your trial samples will be analysed in your study site research laboratories or other specialist laboratories.
+Your trial samples will be analysed in the Betsi Cadwaladr University Health Board (on behalf of Public Health Wales as the site), research laboratories or other specialist laboratories.
 Tests to look at the response of your body to the vaccine or to COVID-19 disease will be done with collaborating laboratories in the UK and in other countries, including North America.
 Any samples or data sent to them would not include information that identifies you.
 However, your DNA is unique to you so it can never be completely anonymous.